-Dehydration in the elderly is often a sign of Texas nursing home neglect.
+Dehydration in the elderly is often a sign of nursing home neglect.
 There are a number of causes of dehydration – and nursing homes have a responsibility to make certain that your elder loved one is properly hydrated.

 Dehydration is a serious issue with dangerous consequences.
 Not having enough water can lead to health issues including urinary tract infections, pneumonia, bed sores, and electrolyte imbalances.

-- Your elder loved one is suffering from a side-effect of a medication.
+- A side-effect of a medication.

 It is important to understand that even if your loved one’s nursing home is not responsible for the initial cause of the dehydration, they are responsible for detecting dehydration and acting to remedy the issue.
 Nursing home staff members should be trained to understand the dangers of fluid loss, to provide fluid to patients, and to recognize the signs of dehydration.